 If you live near or in any of these areas, your poultry may be at risk for contracting the disease and being taken by officials.

 Questions to Ask Officials

 - Officials entering your property should be able to tell you who they are and show identification when asked.
 So be sure to obtain as much information as possible.

 - Ask for proof of disease immediately.
 Some people have been promised to receive a report after the birds have already been dispatched.
 It can be difficult to not have answers before they are culled, but it has been reported on numerous occasions that the test results are not being provided.
-Some owners are reporting that the reports are coming back negative, which means a disease-free flock was culled.
+Some owners report that the reports are coming back negative, meaning a disease-free flock was culled.

 Where to Go for Support

-There are groups sprouting up all over the internet to offer support, raise awareness, and ask important questions regarding the practices, professionalism, and reasoning behind these massive cullings.
+Since then, groups sprouted up all over the internet to offer support, raise awareness, and ask important questions regarding the practices, professionalism, and reasoning behind these massive cullings.